abhinav7sinha/python-chessx/README.md

 ## 2. Dependencies<a name="dependencies"/>

 * Python3 - [Download and Install Python3](https://www.python.org/downloads/).
 You can also use your system's package manager to install the latest stable version of python3.
-* Run the following commands (preferrably in a virtual environment):
+* For dev work, run the following commands (preferrably in a virtual environment):
 ```bash
 pip install -e .
 ```